Bose QuietComfort 35 II Gaming Headset Review

 Ease of Use

-Our ease of use metric, constituting 10% of our total score, is where the Bose QuietComfort 35 II received its lowest scores.
-Our testing looks at controls, sidetones, and how the cord situation is, among other things.
+The Bose QuietComfort 35 II received its lowest score.
 Although equipped with great and easy-to-use features, such as noise-cancellation, this headset does suffer from some noticeable inconveniences.

 All that, however, is only the gaming mode.
 Should you switch the Lifestyle mode on the Bose QuietComfort 35 II, things get a little more dynamic.
 There is an inline mic included in the headset which engages with the device's Bluetooth capabilities (Note: it is terrible to use for gaming with others in Bluetooth mode.
 Lots of feedback gets generated by this headset).
 Furthermore, there is a phone app to help you connect your mobile device to your headset, but only once the boom mic has been removed.
 Lastly, the buttons on the headset only work in this mode, where they supply volume control and Alexa/Google Home Assistant activation.